 The Organization signed a collective bargaining agreement (CBA) with the National Organization of Legal Service Workers.
-The agreement period was from April 1, 2014 through March 31, 2017 with a one-year extension through March 31, 2018.
-The CBA was then temporarily extended, and a new agreement put in place that is effective June 1, 2018 through May 31, 2021.
+An agreement was put in place and effective for the period June 1, 2018 through May 31, 2021.
+The CBA was then temporarily extended through September 30, 2021 and a new agreement was put in place that is effective November 1, 2021 through October 31, 2024.
 The CBA covers all full-time and regular part-time staff attorneys and supervising attorneys, law graduates, paralegals, legal secretaries and other support staff (representing approximately 71% of the Organization's employees).
 The Organization's other employees are not represented by a union.